Top real estate automation tactics and strategies in 2026

 KPIs and a 30-day rollout plan

-Because automation without measurement can quickly turn into a disaster…
+Because automation without measurement can quickly turn into a disaster, you need a small KPI set you actually review.

-Start with these KPIs:
+Start with these KPIs

 - First-response time by channel